ArdFlamingo/star-wars-squadrons-like-unity-game/README.md

 So far only a video (it's in the releases section) but I'll release code when I'm finished

-No external assets or tutorials; completely my code
+No external assets; completely my code